gwyatt40/BasicCAD/README.md

 ### Description

 This assignment was practice with configurations.
-We had to create 32 different configurations of a single dowel part with or without a chamfer and with changes in diameter and length.
+We had to create 32 different configurations of a single dowel part with or without a chamfer and with changes in diameter (1/4, 3/8, 1/2, or 5/8 in) and length (1/2, 1, 1 1/2, or 2 in).

 ### Evidence